chand1012/discord-weather-bot/README.md

 - Using the [US Weather API](https://www.weather.gov/documentation/services-web-api) (from NOAA).
     - Will use [OpenWeatherMap](https://openweathermap.org/) for non US weather data.
-- and using [MapQuest](https://developer.mapquest.com/documentation/open/geocoding-api/address/post/) for Geo Data.
+- and using [Google Maps API](https://cloud.google.com/maps-platform/) for Geo Data.